Gifting a console? What you should know before wrapping it up

 Wrapping it all up

-Doing all this legwork will make sure whoever you’re gifting a console lets them play right on day one.
-You’ll be a hero, watch.
+Doing all this legwork will ensure whoever you’re gifting a console lets them play right on day one.

 Just a heads up, if you buy something through our links, we may get a small share of the sale.
 Click here for more.